-Even if you don’t trick or trick, don’t have kids, never eat or buy sweets, you are going to be exposed to candy.
-It might start with a benign candy offered by a friend or you got to the bank and there’s a bowl of sweets for you on the counter.
+Even if you don’t trick or trick, don’t have kids, never eat or buy sweets, you get exposed to candy.
+It might start with a benign candy offered by a friend or you got to the bank and there’s a bowl of sweets for you on the counter or whatever.

-You also have other factors that contribute: The cooling autumn weather bumps up your metabolism slightly because your body tries to generate more heat with cellular respiration which in turn increases your appetite but what happens is you will end up easily overeating far more than the metabolic offset demands.
+You also have other factors that contribute: The cooling autumn weather bumps up your metabolism slightly because your body tries to generate more heat with cellular respiration which in turn increases your appetite but what happens is you will end up easily overeating far more than the metabolic offset demands since food is so readily available to most of us.
 This, in combination with being potentially less active due to the colder weather not permitting as many outdoor activities adds to the potential for weight gain.
 (For more info about metabolism and temperature read here and here).

 The day after Halloween, the literal tons of surplus candy go on sale for a fraction of the price, enticing you to buy some, especially now that your sweet-tooth has opened up from the days before, which is yet another confounding factor.

-Then in the month of December, you experience Christmas, Hanukkah and New Years celebrations that act as the pinnacle for overeating.
-The day after a giant meal, you wake up and you find yourself wanting to eat, despite having ate a shitload the night before.
-Just 12 hours ago you were loosening your belt and saying, “Wow I’m never going to eat again”… and yet you find yourself waking up in the morning hungry and wanting to eat.
+Then in the month of December, you experience Christmas, Hanukkah and New Years celebrations that act as the pinnacle.
+The day after a giant meal, you wake up and you find yourself wanting to eat immediately again, despite having ate a shitload the night before.
+Just 12 hours ago you were loosening your belt and saying, “Wow I’m never going to eat again.”
+And yet you find yourself waking up in the morning hungry and wanting to eat.
 Why?
 Because your hormone and hunger signals are completely thrashed and disrupted.
-By then it’s likely your clothes don’t fit you the same way and you have completely thrashed and disrupted your hormones and hunger signals.

 As an aside, I was volunteering at the hospital several years ago and the day after Thanksgiving, Christmas and New Years Eve, we would get an influx of patients with the same symptoms: Chest pain indicative of a myocardial infarction (read: heart attack).